smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

          Example: "AWS::IAM::Role"
     * - service
       - ``string``
-      - The Smithy service shape ID that is referenced by the ARN.
-This shape ID MAY be relative to the current namespace.
+      - The Smithy service absolute shape ID that is referenced by the ARN.
         The targeted service is not required to be found in the model, allowing for external shapes to be referenced without needing to take on an additional dependency.
     * - resource
       - ``string``
-      - A shape ID that references the Smithy resource type contained in the ARN (e.g., ``com.foo#SomeResource``).
-This shape ID MAY be relative to the current namespace.
+      - An absolute shape ID that references the Smithy resource type contained in the ARN (e.g., ``com.foo#SomeResource``).
 The targeted resource is not required to be found in the model, allowing for external shapes to be referenced without needing to take on an additional dependency.
 If the shape is found in the model, it MUST target a resource shape, and the resource MUST be found within the closure of the referenced service shape.

 The following example defines a string shape that targets an AWS resource.
 The CloudFormation name of the resource and the Smithy service and resource